WLS (AM): Cumulus ownership

 ABC-owned radio stations which were not affiliated with ESPN Radio or Radio Disney, including WLS, were sold to Citadel Broadcasting on June 12, 2007, with Citadel licensing the name ABC Radio for 2 years after the sale.
-Citadel was bought by Cumulus Media on September 16, 2011.
+Citadel was acquired by Cumulus Media on September 16, 2011.

-Cumulus Media terminated its affiliation with overnight radio program "Coast to Coast AM" on many of its stations, including WLS.
-In the spring of 2012, it began airing its own "Red Eye Radio."
+Cumulus Media terminated its affiliation with overnight radio program Coast to Coast AM on many of its stations, including WLS.
+In the spring of 2012, it began airing its own Red Eye Radio.

 Longtime morning show hosts Don and Roma Wade retired in December 2012.
 They had been off the air since October due to Don Wade's cancer treatments.
 On September 6, 2013, Don Wade died of a brain tumor.

 Cumulus radio stations made a break with ABC at the end of 2014, when they no longer carried ABC News Radio.
 WLS and most Cumulus news/talk stations began running Westwood One News on January 1, 2015.
 (Westwood One is a Cumulus subsidiary.)
 This lasted until August 30, 2020, when Westwood One shuttered its news service, and as of August 31, 2020, the station is once again affiliated with ABC News Radio.

 In January 2017, WLS and WLS-FM moved from its 190 N. State Street studios to its new studios in NBC Tower on North Columbus Drive in Streeterville.
 In addition, the station became the new affiliate of NBC News Radio.
 On January 2, 2017, the station added the on-air team of Bob Sirott and Marianne Murciano from WGN (AM); the former marking his return to WLS for the first time since 1980.
 However, Sirott and Murciano were cut from the station's lineup, beginning January 1, 2018.

+On July 1, 2025, WLS inked a new affiliation deal with Fox News Radio to carry its hourly headlines, breaking news, and long-form special programming from Fox News Media.

 Sports

 On June 23, 2015, WLS announced that the station had picked up broadcasting rights for Chicago White Sox baseball starting with the 2016 season.
-In addition, WLS had also picked up broadcasting rights for the Chicago Bulls, beginning with the 2016-17 NBA season.
-Due to Cumulus's January 2018 Chapter 11 bankruptcy, the carriage rights were terminated in the filing; the Bulls moved to WSCR with immediate effect at the start of February, with the White Sox shifting to WGN several weeks later.
+In addition, WLS had also picked up broadcasting rights for Chicago Bulls basketball, beginning with the 2016-17 NBA season.
+Due to Cumulus's January 2018 Chapter 11 bankruptcy, the carriage rights were terminated in the filing.
+The Bulls moved to WSCR, taking effect immediately at the start of February, while the White Sox shifted to WGN several weeks later.

 In the 2015–16 season, WLS carried Notre Dame Fighting Irish college football and basketball games.
-In 2016, Notre Dame moved to AM 1000 WMVP.
+In 2016, Notre Dame moved to WMVP.